bevyengine/bevy-website/release-content/0.15/release-notes/15281_Add_core_and_alloc_over_std_Lints.md

 We're still a while away from true `no_std` support in Bevy, but the first few changes have already been accepted, with many more lined up for the next release in 0.16.

-If this work sounds interesting and you'd like to learn more, check out the [`no_std` tracking issue](https://github.com/bevyengine/bevy/issues/15460) on GitHub, where you can find a list of pull requests, and even prototypes of Bevy running in `no_std` environments.
+If this work sounds interesting, check out the [`no_std` tracking issue](https://github.com/bevyengine/bevy/issues/15460) on GitHub, where you can find a list of pull requests, and even prototypes of Bevy running in `no_std` environments.